 If you wish to cite this article in your academic works:

-Martín-Rubio, L. Why is being an international aid worker and/or volunteer a dilemma?
-7 key points.
-Zero Hunger and Nutrition website [Internet].
-2022 [consulted day/month/year].
+Martín-Rubio L. Why is being an international aid worker and/or volunteer such a dilemma?
+7 key points [Internet].
+Madrid: Nutrition and Zero Hunger; 2022 [consulted day/month/year].
 Available on: https://nutricionyhambrecero.com/ser-cooperante-voluntario-internacional/

 Teacher, Specialist in International Health, Cooperation and Communication in Health, Dietician-Nutritionist and Consultant/Auditor of Food Quality.